Skip to main content

 Many amendments and all administrative changes qualify for review under the expedited review process.
 REB questions, concerns and/or recommendations regarding amendment/administrative change submissions are generally communicated to the PI via email.

-For expedited review attach:
+For expedited review submit the following documents:

 • one copy of relevant study documents with changes tracked (or in bold or highlighted) that accurately reflects the changes (additions and deletions to study outlined in the amendment form.